 So if you want to send a digitally signed message, you need certificate authority access to the digital certificate.
 You can use your public key to encrypt the document’s contents so that only the recipient can read the signed document.
 And your recipient can use their key to decrypt it when they receive it.

 How to Create a Digital Signature

-To create a digital signature, you will need to use dedicated software such as Signaturely.
+To create a digital signature, you must use dedicated software such as Signaturely.
 They’ll make securing your signed documents much more convenient.

-Some digital signature platforms integrate into your preferred software for document creation, so you can create a signature with just one click of a button.
+Some digital signature platforms integrate into your preferred document creation software so you can create a signature with just one button click.

 Example of a Digital Signature

 Let’s look at an example of how a digital signature works.
 Say you’re the CEO of your company and want to send a confidential contract to one of your business partners located outside of the country.
 You and your business partner feel it’s too risky to send the contract physically for fear that it may be intercepted.